Getting started with Gatling Enterprise

 - The Gatling Academy, where you can follow our own training program!

-- For a exhaustive of all you can do with Gatling, the Reference documentation is your best friend
+- For an exhaustive list of all you can do with Gatling, the Reference documentation is your best friend

 You have successfully started load testing, you can read our documentation if you need more information about our product: